Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 #### Cloning Campaigns Without Schedule Configurations

 When a campaign is cloned, the new campaign will not include the schedule configurations of the parent campaign.
-Learn more.
+[Learn more :octicons-arrow-right-24:](../../contactcenter/campaigns/campaign-management/voice-campaigns.md#clone-a-voice-campaign)

 #### Voice Campaigns: User Settings for Auto Dialers